vmware-tanzu/vm-operator/config/crd/external-crds/README.md

 * `topology.tanzu.vmware.com_availabilityzones.yaml` is used by the VM Operator integration tests
 * `imageregistry.vmware.com_contentlibraries.yaml` is used by virtualmachinepublishrequest_controller_suite_test.go for the integration tests
 * `imageregistry.vmware.com_clustercontentlibraryitems.yaml` is used by the clustercontentlibraryitem_controller_suite_test.go for the integration tests
+* `imageregistry.vmware.com_contentlibraryitems.yaml` is used by the contentlibraryitem_controller_suite_test.go for the integration tests